 - Press each olive with your thumb to flatten the olive while cracking it open.
 If the olive has a hard flesh that clings to the pit, use the smooth end of a meat mallet to crush the olive.

-- Using your thumb and forefinger, grasp each side of the olive and pull the olive apart, exposing the pit.
+- Use your thumb and forefinger to grasp each side of the olive and pull the olive apart, exposing the pit.
 Remove the pit.
 If the olive does not pull apart easily, use a paring knife to cut the pit away from the flattened olive.

 To remove the pit from a date, cut a slit into the side of the date, from the top end to the bottom end, then pry the pit out with the knife.

 To pit a mango, first take a look at its shape.
 You'll notice it has a broad, flat side.
-That shows you the shape of the seed at its center, and gives you an indication of how you'll want to cut around it.
+That shows you the shape of the seed at its center and indicates how you'll want to cut around it.

 - Wash the mango under cool running water and dry with paper towels.

-Using a sharp knife, slice all the way through the mango next to the seed (in the photo, directional, the seed is just next to the knife, toward the fruit's center).
+- Using a sharp knife, slice all the way through the mango next to the seed, cutting from top to bottom (in the photo above, the seed is just next to the knife, toward the fruit's center).

 - Repeat on the other side of the seed.
 This will result in two larger pieces of fruit.